formlio/forml/docs/lifecycle.rst

 Train
     Run the pipeline in the standard train mode.
-This will produce all the defined models but since it won't persist them, this mode is useful merely for testing the training (or displaying the task graph on the :doc:`graphviz`).
+This will produce all the defined models but since it won't persist them, this mode is useful merely for testing the training (or displaying the task graph on the :doc:`Graphviz runner <runner/graphviz>`).

     Example::